-Truancy Referral Procedure The following procedures sha all be used in making truancy referrals to the Juvenile Court ofCounty.
-Juvenile Truancy Referrals information sheet and a comp t from school, the school attendance officer shall file a truancy plaint with the juvenile court intake office.
-Telephone No cer will review the complaint with the school attendance officer take petition for the school attendance officer's signature.
-Recommended Policies and P Procedures for Court/School Truancy Prevention Program The juvenile probation depart all truancy complaints and the tment will advise the school attendance officer of the status of e disposition of such cases.
-Adult Proceedings officer must give the parent regarding compulsory school against the parent or guardian attend school within three day nst a parent or guardian of a truant child, the school attendance t or guardian written legal notice of the laws of Alabama l attendance and the range of penalties that may be invoked n.
-The parent or guardian must be advised that the child must ys and that, after this period, any additional unexcused absence etition alleging contributing to the delinquency of a minor. complete an adult truancy ch against a parent or guardian, the school attendance officer with harge sheet and will swear out a formal complaint before the pable cause is determined, the intake officer will issue a warrangian. ncerning the filing of truancy cases in the Juvenile Court of If you have any questions cor icenning the ming of trualicy cases in the suverine court of
+Truancy Referral Procedure The following procedures shall be used in making truancy referrals to the Juvenile Court ofCounty .
+Juvenile Truancy Referrals Where a child has been truant from school, the school attendance officer shall file a truancy information sheet and a complaint with the juvenile court intake office.
+The juvenile court intake office is located at.
+Telephone No The juvenile court intake officer will review the complaint with the school attendance officer and will prepare a juvenile intake petition for the school attendance officer's signature.
+Recommended Policies and Procedures for Court/School Truancy Prevention Program The juvenile probation department will advise the school attendance officer of the status of all truancy complaints and the disposition of such cases.
+Adult Proceedings Prior to filing any action against a parent or guardian of a truant child, the school attendance officer must give the parent or guardian written legal notice of the laws of Alabama regarding compulsory school attendance and the range of penalties that may be invoked against the parent or guardian.
+The parent or guardian must be advised that the child must attend school within three days and that, after this period, any additional unexcused absence will result in the filing of a petition alleging contributing to the delinquency of a minor.
+Where action is to be taken against a parent or guardian, the school attendance officer will complete an adult truancy charge sheet and will swear out a formal complaint before the juvenile intake officer.
+If probable cause is determined, the intake officer will issue a warrant of arrest for the parent/guardian.
+If you have any questions concerning the filing of truancy cases in the Juvenile Court of County, please call the juvenile intake office.